letsconnectvpn/lc-daemon/README.md

 2. Implement `kill`
 3. Implement connecting to multiple OpenVPN processes in parallel
 4. Implement daemon and listen on TCP socket and handle commands from daemon
-5. Aggregate feedback from the various OpenVPN managements ports
+5. Implement `status`
-6. Implement `status`
+6. Implement TLS

 ## Daemon API